concourse/s3-resource/README.md

 One of the following two options must be specified:

-* `regexp`: *Optional.* The pattern to match filenames against within S3.
+* `regexp`: *Optional.* The forward-slash (`/`) delimited list of patterns to match against the sub-directories and filenames of the objects stored within the S3 bucket.
 The first grouped match is used to extract the version, or if a group is explicitly named `version`, that group is used.
 At least one capture group must be specified, with parentheses.

   The version extracted from this pattern is used to version the resource.
   Semantic versions, or just numbers, are supported.
 Accordingly, full regular